The National Survey of Student Engagement

 - By their senior year, 53% of Lafayette students have studied abroad, substantially above the 15% nationally

-- By their student year, 79% have participated in community service or volunteer work, compared to 60% nationally
+- By their senior year, 79% have participated in community service or volunteer work, compared to 60% nationally

 National Survey of